loosetie/lt-helm/lt-charts/ceph/readme.md

     kubectl -n ${NAMESPACE} edit secrets/pvc-ceph-client-key
     ```

-1. Use the `ceph-client` chart to enable namespaces to use the ceph cluster
+1. Use the `ceph-client` chart to enable namespaces to use the ceph cluster.
+    The StorageClasses are named `ceph-rbd` and `ceph-fs` by default